evennia/evennia/docs/1.0-dev/_sources/Glossary.md.txt

 still be considered "in" the virtualenv wherever you go until you `deactivate` or close the console/terminal.

-So, when do I *need* to activate my virtualenv?
+So, when do you *need* to activate my virtualenv?
 If the virtualenv is not active, none of the Python packages/programs you installed in it will be available to you.
 So at a minimum, *it needs to be activated whenever you want to use the `evennia` command* for any reason.